Refined coal: United States

 Evergreen Energy constructed a full-scale coal refinery near Gillette, Wyoming that began operation in late 2005.
 Designed originally to be a commercial plant, the facility encountered design and operational problems.
 Evergreen idled the facility in March 2008 and instead used the plant as a process development platform with its engineering, construction and procurement contractor Bechtel Power Corporation.

 Evergreen is now seeking to construct a coal refinery using the improved Bechtel design at locations in the Midwestern United States and in Asia.

 Australia

-Calleja Group constructed a full-scale 16,000 tonne per annum pilot demonstration plant at JBD Business Park at Maddingley Mine near Bacchus Marsh, Victoria that began operation in early 2004.
-From 2005 ECT Limited upgraded the facility, added a water recovery process with Victorian Government funding in 2007 and operated the plant as a process development platform with its engineering partner ARUP.
-In 2009 ECT Limited secured and agreement with Thang Long Investment Company (Tincom) of Vietnam to finalise commercial feasibility ahead of construction of a 2 million tonne pa export plant by 2014 and 20 million tonne pa export by 2020.
+A full-scale 16,000 tonne per annum pilot demonstration plant was constructed at Maddingley Mine near Bacchus Marsh, Victoria, that began operation in early 2004.
+A water recovery process was added with Victorian Government funding in 2007.

-ECT Limited is using the ARUP improved design to secure technology licensing agreements with brown coal suppliers in China, India, Indonesia, Poland, Greece and Russia.

 China

 GBCE has built and is now operating the world's first industrial-scale coal-upgrading facility.
 It has capacity to process 1 MTPA of coal feedstock and is located in Holingol, Inner Mongolia, the largest lignite-producing region in China.
 The coal is typically high moisture (35 – 40% TM) and 3200 – 3400 kcal gar.
 Depending on market requirements, it produces 5000–5500 kcal coal (gar) with greatly reduced moisture content (< 10% gar).
 The plant uses LCP coal-upgrading technology, which is a pyrolytic process that employs heat and pressure in an oxygen-free environment to continue the coalification process that occurs naturally in the earth.
 The processed coal by this technology is hydrophobic and transportable, which means it will not reabsorb moisture or break up into powder during transportation.